heseltime/heseltime.github.io/pages/rDai.md

 (According to Google Scholar, LSTM has been quoted more than 100000 Times.)

-So the following can only be a selection.
+So the following can only be a selection: I am **mostly interested in language**, you will notice.

 ### Sequence to sequence (seq2seq)